Eating outside the home and obesity

 The increase in meals eaten outside of home, particularly the readily available cheap high fat, salt and sugar choices, has been shown as an important factor contributing to rising levels of overweight and obesity.

-In England, one in three children in year 6 (aged 10-11) and about two in three adults are either overweight or obese, so being aware of how many calories we are consuming is important.
+In England, 1 in 3 children in year 6 (aged 10-11 years) and about 2 in 3 adults are either overweight or obese, so being aware of how many calories we are consuming is important.

-When we're out and about it's easy to eat more than we should and on average we're eating an extra 200-300 calories every day!
-Public Health England (PHE) launched the One You campaign in March 2018, which suggests we aim for 400-600-600 to help stay on track when we're eating out of home.
-That's around 400 calories for breakfast, 600 calories for lunch and 600 for dinner – leaving room for a couple of healthy snacks and drinks.
+When we're out and about it's easy to eat more than we should and on average we're eating an extra 200-300kcal every day!
+Public Health England (PHE) launched the One You campaign in 2018, which suggests we aim for 400-600-600 to help stay on track when we're eating out of home.
+That's around 400kcalfor breakfast, 600kcal for lunch and 600kcal for dinner – leaving room for a couple of healthy snacks and drinks.

 Increasingly, fast food restaurants, large chain pubs and restaurants, coffee shops and sandwich bars are displaying calorie information, so you could make use of this to choose options with fewer calories.
 It’s always worth looking on the food outlet’s website for nutrition information, if you know where you are eating beforehand.

-You can also look at the descriptions of dishes to help you make healthier choices (see earlier section Top tips on eating out of home).
+You can also look at the descriptions of dishes to help you make healthier choices.
+For more information see our top tips when eating out of the home.

 Help us improve